 We know there’s a stigma associated with hearing aids (though fortunately that’s changing).
 The hearing aids may be physically uncomfortable.
 Or, and this is the case for countless folks who have purchased expensive hearing aids, only to stick them in the back of a drawer a few weeks later, the onslaught of sound from brand-new hearing aids is just too much.
 Background noise is too loud while speech is too quiet; the volume control doesn’t work the way we want it to, and it all just gets too frustrating to deal with.

 Just like physical therapy, L.A.C.E. requires you to practice.
-The program,which you can use online, install on your home computer or purchase as a DVD,consists of 30-minute daily sessions in which you listen to recordings of speakers and then determine how much you’ve comprehended by answering questions.
+The program consists of 20-minute daily sessions in which you listen to recordings of speakers and then determine how much you’ve comprehended by answering questions.
 In some exercises, two speakers are talking at once.
 In other exercises, background noise competes with the speaker in a realistic approximation of being at a party or restaurant.
 In still another exercise, the speaker talks very quickly, challenging the listener’s ability to focus and keep up.